Google Grant Ads White Paper

 - For use in public education and program services allowing nonprofits to get their message out to a wider audience and inform the public about services it can provide and what its mission is.

-- Recruiting volunteers, members and supporters who can help keep the organization running and improve its inner workings.
+- Recruiting volunteers, members, and supporters who can help keep the organization running and improve its inner workings.

 Is the Google Grant Program Only for Large Nonprofits and Charities?

 Not at all.
-Smaller nonprofits stand to gain just as much as large nonprofits by the increased web traffic and potential for additional donation these ads can bring.
+Smaller nonprofits stand to gain just as much as large nonprofits by the increased web traffic and potential for additional donations these ads can bring.
 The Google Grants program is made for both large and small nonprofits and everything in between.

-The important thing that determines the effectiveness of a Google Grant and Google Ads campaign is not the size of the organization, but if the organization has content that reader will find interesting and engaging spark engagement and if their ads are compelling and encourage people to click on them to learn more.
+The important thing that determines the effectiveness of a Google Grant and Google Ads campaign is not the size of the organization, but if the organization has content that the reader will find interesting and engaging spark engagement and if their ads are compelling and encourage people to click on them to learn more.